 Module 1 introduces you to the major approaches to teaching English as a second language and the teaching of the four basic language skills.
-Module 2 deals with the teaching of the language sub-skills, including literature-in-English while Module 3 deals with language testing and techniques for constructing language tests.
+Module 2 deals with the teaching of language sub-skills, including literature-in-English and techniques for constructing language tests.
 It also deals with the preparation of schemes of work and lesson plans.